 The flower heads transform into small dark berries by fall.
 The berries are very small and when harvesting a cluster of small branches is usually picked.
 A fork can be used to remove the berries, or they can be slowly picked off one by one.

-Berries That Need To Be Cooked:
+Berries That Need To Be Cooked

 Elderberries and flowers are best cooked, which removes any trace toxins which are found in some forms of the plant.
+Consuming raw elderberries can cause nausea, vomiting and diarrhea.

 The most common form of the plant found in Ireland is called sambucus nigra and is considered to be non-toxic.
 However, because other varieties of elder are toxic, it’s always best to cook these little berries.